anton202/myTips/README.md

 ![workersNmaes](https://github.com/anton202/myTips/blob/master/client/src/assets/workersNames.png)
 ![waitersBook](https://github.com/anton202/myTips/blob/master/client/src/assets/waitersBook.png)

-In the desktop version you can see your tip in a chart and download an Excel report of your tip.
+In the desktop version you can see your tips in a chart and download an Excel report of your tips.

 ![desktopV](https://github.com/anton202/myTips/blob/master/client/src/assets/desktopV.png)